 For an audit committee to function effectively, it should be independent and objective.
-In addition, each member should have a good understanding of the objectives and priorities of the organisation and of their role as an audit committee member.20
+In addition, each member should have a good understanding of the objectives and priorities of the organisation and of their role as an audit committee member.
+We believe that companies should clearly outline the skills and experience of the members of the audit committee, and that shareholders should be wary of audit committees that include members that lack expertise in finance and accounting or in any other equivalent or similar areas of expertise.